dxjoshi/gof-design-patterns/README.md

 2. Favour composition over inheritance.
 3. Program to an interface, not an implementation.
 4. Strive for loosely coupled designs between objects that interact.
+5. A cohesive class does one thing very well and doesn't try to do or be something else.
+6. The software must do what its customers wants it to do.
+Apply basic OO principles to add flexibility.
+Strive for a maintainable reusable design.
+7. Don't Repeat Yourself (DRY): Avoid duplicate code by abstracting out things that are common andplacing those things in a single location.

 ## Thinking in Patterns:
 - Keep it simple (KISS)